castorini/anserini/docs/experiments-msmarco-v2.md

 ## Document Collection

-Download and unpack the collection into `collections/`:
+Download and unpack the collection into `collections/`.
-Indexing the document collection, which is 33 GB compressed.
+Here's the indexing command for the document collection, which is 33 GB compressed:

 ```
 sh target/appassembler/bin/IndexCollection -collection MsMarcoV2DocCollection \
  -generator DefaultLuceneDocumentGenerator -threads 18 \
  -input collections/msmarco_v2_doc \
- -index indexes/msmarco-v2-doc \
+ -index indexes/lucene-index.msmarco-v2-doc \
  -storePositions -storeDocvectors -storeRaw
 ```

 Same instructions as above.
-On the same machine, indexing takes around 40 minutes.
+On the same machine as described above, indexing takes around 40 minutes.
-Complete index occupies 134 GB (11,959,635 documents).
+The complete index with the above configuration occupies 134 GB (11,959,635 documents).
 Index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference:

-+ Without any of the three above option, index size reduces to 9.4 GB.
++ Without any of the three above options, index size reduces to 9.4 GB.
 + With just `-storeRaw`, index size reduces to 73 GB.
-This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
-Bloat compared to compressed size of raw collection is due to support for per-document random access; evidently, the JSON docs don't compress well.
+This setting stores the raw JSON documents, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
+Bloat compared to the compressed size of the raw collection is due to support for per-document random access; evidently, the JSON documents don't compress well.

 Each "document" in the index comprises the url, title, headings, and body fields concatenated together.

 Perform runs on the dev queries (both sets):

 ```
-target/appassembler/bin/SearchCollection -index indexes/msmarco-v2-doc \
+target/appassembler/bin/SearchCollection -index indexes/lucene-index.msmarco-v2-doc \
  -topicreader TsvInt -topics src/main/resources/topics-and-qrels/topics.msmarco-v2-doc.dev.txt \
  -output runs/run.msmarco-v2-doc.dev.txt -bm25 -hits 1000

-target/appassembler/bin/SearchCollection -index indexes/msmarco-v2-doc \
+target/appassembler/bin/SearchCollection -index indexes/lucene-index.msmarco-v2-doc \
  -topicreader TsvInt -topics src/main/resources/topics-and-qrels/topics.msmarco-v2-doc.dev2.txt \
  -output runs/run.msmarco-v2-doc.dev2.txt -bm25 -hits 1000
 ```